marc-jones/phd_thesis/content/01_introduction/02_arabidopsis.md

 Multiple pathways sense a myriad of internal and external cues to ensure that flowering in the plant is properly timed.
 The variation in floral response between different Arabidopsis accessions has also aided this work, making use of association studies to identify genes that influence the floral response most strongly[@boss_multiple_2004].
 There are five main pathways that influence flowering in Arabidopsis.
-These are the photoperiod pathway, the autonomous pathway, the vernalization pathway, the hormone pathway, and the aging pathway[@srikanth_regulation_2011].
+These are the photoperiod pathway, the autonomous pathway, the vernalization pathway, the hormone pathway, and the ageing pathway[@srikanth_regulation_2011].
 All of these pathways converge and are integrated by a central network of genes to ensure that the plant flowers at an optimal time.
 In this section current knowledge of each of the pathways, and the key genes involved in them, will be summarized.